-Osprey Ozone 36 – Best Convertible Suitcase Backpack For Hand Luggage
+Osprey Farpoint 36 – Best Convertible Suitcase Backpack For Hand Luggage

-Osprey Farpoint 40 – Best Carry On Travel Backpack
+Osprey Farpoint / Fairview 40 – Best Carry On Travel Backpack

 Another one from Osprey, but a straight-up backpack this time.
-The Osprey Farpoint 40 is the best hand luggage backpack.
+The Osprey Farpoint 40 (for men) and the Fairview 40 (for women) are the best hand luggage backpacks.
 Why?
-It’s light, it’s tough and it’s durable but is spacious enough to cover pretty much any trip.
+They’re light, tough and durable but are spacious enough to cover pretty much any trip.

-As travel bags go, the Farpoint 40 is one of our favourites.
-It’s ceertainly the best lightweight cabin luggage around.
+As travel bags go, the Farpoint / Fairview 40 are two of our favourites.
+They’re certainly the best lightweight cabin luggage around.
 Small enough to be used as a day pack if necessary, it’s well-designed to make use of every inch of available space.

-It’s one of the most comfortable backpacks you will find.
-Cushioned carry handles and straps prevent any digging or sore points, while the ventilated back panel allows air circulation as you carry it around.
+They’re two of the most comfortable backpacks you will find.
+Cushioned carry handles and straps prevent any digging or sore points, while the ventilated back panel allows air circulation as you carry them around.

-Overall, it’s a great choice for those looking for the best carry on luggage for longer trips or simply want the greater portability of a backpack without sacrificing any of the convenience of a well-designed cabin bag,
+Overall, they’re a great choice for those looking for the best carry on luggage for longer trips or simply want the greater portability of a backpack without sacrificing any of the convenience of a well-designed cabin bag.

 Practical Tips for Buying Carry On Luggage

 Check the luggage size and weight allowance of your airline.
 Each airline can have different rules for size and weight allowance.
 Especially Ryanair!
 If a bag advertises itself as ‘suitable for cabin’ that is almost always true, but not for Ryanair; their size limits are even smaller than other major airlines, so be careful.